MicrosoftDocs/learn/learn-pr/azure/publish-app-with-maven-plugin-for-azure-web-apps/includes/2-create-java-web-app.md

 Your company is currently running several Java web apps on internal servers.
-In order to reduce the high costs that are associated with maintaining those servers, your company wants to migrate your web apps to Azure App Service.
+To reduce the high costs that are associated with maintaining those servers, your company wants to migrate your web apps to Azure App Service.

 Your development team has experience using Maven to create desktop apps, and you already use Maven to automate the build process for your Java projects.
 You understand that Maven uses plugins for projects to add extra functionality, and you want to use an archetype to create a web app that you can deploy to Azure App Service.